jaohenritm/Health-Insurance-Cross-Sell/README.md

 ![alt_text](https://github.com/jaohenritm/Health-Insurance-Cross-Sell/blob/main/img/results.png)

 As 20,000 represents nearly 20% of our total test population, if we were to call the 20,000 of this dataset, we should achieve nearly 60% of our total interested population meanwhile using our baseline model that number would be only 20% of our total interested clients.

-So this data solution brings an increase of 40% on total revenue for the company as our model is nearly three times better than the baseline one.
+For the Insurance All company the new model have 3x more effectiveness in achieving their clients.

+So now, to do a simulation we will consider somethings:
+- The validation dataset contains the same distribution as the Train dataset.
+- For every sale, the company profits $2,000 dollars.

+---

+**Random Method: $10,160,000 profit.**

+**Machine Learning Model: $30,480,000 profit.**

+Applying our machine learning model instead the random one on the validation dataset, the company would profit approximately **$20,320,000 dollars** more.

 # 5. Deployment
 Our Machine Learning model was hosted in the Heroku (A cloud-based platform) and can be accessed by clicking in the icon below.